DinoChiesa/Edge-DevPortal-ApiProducts-Access-CustomAttr/README.md

 This module provides Role-Based Access control to API Products for users in the Apigee Edge Drupal-based developer portal.
-It examines the custom attribute "role-access" on the API Product, and includes the product in the list displayed to a user with any of the listed roles.
+It examines the custom attribute "role-access" on the API Product, and includes the product in the list displayed to a user that has  any of the roles in that list.

+## Example:

+Given these facts:

+* Product1 has custom attribute: name:"roles-access", value:"gold-partner, silver-partner"
+* Product2 has custom attribute: name:"roles-access", value:"foo"
+* Product3 has no custom attribute.
+* user1 has role: "authenticated user, gold-partner"
+* user2 has role: "authenticated user"

+When user1 logs into the devportal, he will see Product1 in the list.
+He will not see Product2 or Product3 When user2 logs into the devportal, he will see no products in the list.

 ## Related modules

-* API Product access control

-* API Product access control (Extended)
+* devconnect API Product access control - the default access control.
+An alternative to this module.

-Neither of the above modules should be used with this module.
-They are alternatives.
+* [API Product access control (Extended)](https://github.com/DinoChiesa/Edge-DevPortal-ApiProducts-Access-Extended) - an alternative module in which the Drupal admin specifies which products can be seen by which roles.
+* [API Product Access by Role](https://github.com/DinoChiesa/Edge-DevPortal-Filter-ApiProducts-ByRole) - not sure of the function here.
+* [Filter-ApiProducts by Environment](https://github.com/DinoChiesa/Edge-DevPortal-Filter-ApiProducts) - filters products by Pantheon environment (dev, stage, live).
+Possibly complementary to this module.
+* [ApiProducts-GroupBy-Env](https://github.com/DinoChiesa/Edge-DevPortal-ApiProducts-GroupBy-Env) - a module that groups Products by Environment in the dropdown list.  _Complementary_ to this module.

-Both of the above allow the Drupal admin to explicitly configure access control in the portal itself.
-This module is different in that it infers access based on information in the custom attributes of the API Product.
+This module is different in that it infers access based on information stored on a custom attribute of the API Product.

 ## Installing